some45bucks/OopsAllGradsAssn1/readme.md

 At 75 power the robot moves at .3 meters per second
 At 75 power turning the robot moves ~90 degrees per second

+## Structure of code

+There are 5 nodes being used with and 4 running at any given time.
+The core is MCN, IMU, and log with DRAC and the teleop node swapping each other out.
+The flow of information goes from either the DRAC or teleop node giving the velocity commands and then the MCN giving them to the motors.
+The IMU, just a emulated one based entirely on the velocitys we assume, will output time-stamped linear and angular velocitys who then get procces by the log node.
+The log node outputs to a csv file where we use visualize.py on it to get the path the robot thinks it went.